-The distribution and sale of the Preferred Shares shall be undertaken by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, and Co-Lead Underwriter who shall sell and distribute the Preferred Shares to third party buyers/investors.
+The distribution and sale of the Preferred Shares shall be undertaken by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners [and other underwriters] who shall sell and distribute the Preferred Shares to third party buyers/investors.
 The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners are authorized to organize a syndicate of other underwriters, soliciting dealers and/or selling agents for the purpose of the Offer.

-Of the 15,000,000 Preferred Shares to be offered, 80% or 12,000,000 Preferred Shares are being offered through the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners and Co-Lead Underwriter for subscription and sale to Qualified Institutional Buyers and the general public.
-The Company plans to make available 20% or 3,000,000 Preferred Shares for distribution to the respective clients of the 131 Trading Participants of the PSE, acting as Selling Agents.
-Each Trading Participant shall be allocated 22,900 Preferred Shares (the "Allocation per TP") (computed by dividing the Preferred Shares allocated to the Trading Participants by 131).
-Trading Participants may undertake to purchase more than their allocation of 22,900 shares.
-Any requests for shares in excess of 22,900 may be satisfied via the reallocation of any Preferred Shares not taken up by other Trading Participants.
+Of the 15,000,000 Preferred Shares to be offered, 80% or [12,000,000] Preferred Shares are being offered through the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners [and other underwriters] for subscription and sale to Qualified Institutional Buyers and the general public.
+The Company plans to make available [20]% or [3,000,000] Preferred Shares for distribution to the respective clients of the [131] Trading Participants of the PSE, acting as Selling Agents.
+Each Trading Participant shall be allocated [22,900] Preferred Shares (the "Allocation per TP") (computed by dividing the Preferred Shares allocated to the Trading Participants by [131]).
+Trading Participants may undertake to purchase more than their allocation of [22,900] shares.
+Any requests for shares in excess of [22,900] may be satisfied via the reallocation of any Preferred Shares not taken up by other Trading Participants.

-The remainder of 100 Preferred Shares, plus any Preferred Shares allocated to the Trading Participants but not taken up by them, will be allocated first to the Trading Participants who subscribed for their full allotment and indicated additional demand, at the sole discretion of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+The remainder of [100] Preferred Shares, plus any Preferred Shares allocated to the Trading Participants but not taken up by them, will be allocated first to the Trading Participants who subscribed for their full allotment and indicated additional demand, at the sole discretion of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.

 Prior to the close of the Offer Period, any Preferred Shares not taken up by the Trading Participants shall be distributed by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners directly to their clients and the general public.
-All Preferred Shares not taken up by the Trading Participants, general public and the Joint Issue Managers', Joint Lead Underwriters' and Joint Bookrunners' and Co-Lead Underwriter's clients shall be purchased by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners' and Co-Lead Underwriter's clients shall be purchased by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners and Joint Bookrunners pursuant to the terms and conditions of the Underwriting Agreement.
+All Preferred Shares not taken up by the Trading Participants, general public and the Joint Issue Managers', Joint Lead Underwriters' and Joint Bookrunners' [and other underwriters'] clients shall be purchased by the Joint Issue Managers, Joint Lead Underwriters' and Joint Bookrunners' [and other underwriters] pursuant to the terms and conditions of the Underwriting Agreement.